compusciencing/compusciencing.github.io/_posts/2020-09-07-project-requirements.md

 # Updates and Meetings

-I meet with student researchers weekly.
+I meet with students weekly.
 These meetings can take anywhere from five minutes to one hour, and we can occasionally skip a meeting or add additional meetings as needed.

 To prepare for meetings, I require all students to **submit a weekly update the night before we meet**.
 Updates help me prepare for questions and issues, and they provide you with all the information you'll need for your final report (see below).
 You should email me your weekly updates (or we can use Slack), and write them following this template (you will delete all text inside square brackets):